Empowering Client Narratives Through the Kawa Model

 The model’s symbolic elements include:

-These metaphors enable therapists to engage clients in meaningful conversations, helping them identify what matters most and how to progress.
-The Kawa Model is now included in over 500 occupational therapy programs worldwide and is used in clinical settings to promote culturally sensitive care.
+These metaphors enable therapists to engage clients in meaningful conversations, helping them identify what matters most and how to move forward.
+The Kawa Model is now included in more than 500 occupational therapy programs worldwide and is widely used in clinical settings to support care that is responsive to patients' varied lived experiences.

-Dr. Iwama’s presentation highlighted the need to decolonize therapeutic approaches and adopt models that showcase the diversity of human experience.
-His concluding remarks deeply resonated with the attendees.
+Dr. Iwama’s presentation underscored the importance of reexamining traditional therapeutic frameworks and embracing models that reflect the full breadth of human experience.
+His concluding remarks deeply resonated with attendees.

 “Every person—every river—is unique.
 May your rivers flow powerfully and beautifully.”